-Fasting was a tradition that preceded the festivities, in addition to sexual abstinence and the reservation of some foods, or seasoning with salt.
+Fasting was a tradition that preceded the festivities, in addition to sexual abstinence and the reservation of some foods or seasoning with salt.
 Women were excluded from the above, which continues today among some Mayan populations.
-This may remind more than one of the celebration of Ramadan among Muslims, since they are somewhat similar customs.
+This may remind more than one of the celebrations of Ramadan among Muslims since they are somewhat similar customs.

 The chaac or priests burned incense before the altars, and on New Year's Day, everyone gathered in the temple courtyard (except the women) and had a special dance and feast.